ntnguyen-so/AdapAD_alg/README.md

 ## Installation

-To install and use MuMSAD from source, you will need the following tools:
+To install and use AdapAD from source, you will need the following tools:

 - `git`
 - `conda` (anaconda or miniconda)